tonykwan510/MovieBase/README.md

 Movie reviews can be confusing.
 Different websites may rate a movie differently.
 If we try to take a closer look at the user reviews, there are just too many reviews.
 What can we do?

 In this project, Amazon product reviews and IMDb titles metadata are used to built a movie review database, and a movie recommendation system is built on top of the database.
-Users can use different criteria to search movies, as well as use keyword search to navigate the through the movie reviews.
+Users can use different criteria to search movies, as well as use keyword search to navigate the movie reviews.

 ## Data Sources